Article written by Elisa - Travel Writer & Local in France

-Saint-Jean Cathedral is Lyon’s beating heart.
-The cathedral’s construction took three centuries to finish, from 1175 to 1490, and the building is a beautiful blend of Romanesque and Gothic styles.
+Saint-Jean Baptiste Cathedral is Lyon’s beating heart.
+The Cathedral’s construction took three centuries to finish, from 1175 to 1490, and the building is a beautiful blend of Romanesque and Gothic styles.

 5. Get Lost in Vieux Lyon

-Vieux Lyon is also home to superb mansions – most of them listed historical monuments -, old signs and traboules, Lyon’s unique private passages that allowed the connection of two streets through pretty courtyards.
-The most beautiful buildings are concentrated between the churches of Saint-Georges and Saint-Paul, which we also recommend to visit.
+Vieux Lyon is also home to superb mansions – most of them listed as Historical Monuments –, old signs, and traboules.
+The traboules are Lyon’s unique private passages that allow the connection of two streets through pretty courtyards.
+The most beautiful traboules are concentrated between the churches of Saint-Georges and Saint-Paul, which we also recommend visiting.

 Another fun way to explore Vieux Lyon is through a food tour.
 Discover some of the secret passageways while sampling the foods of Vieux Lyon.
-This 4-hour food tasting tour always has the best ratings.
+This 4-hour food-tasting tour, for example, always has the best ratings.

-Day 2 of this two days in Lyon itinerary starts in Lyon’s Presqu’ile, between the rivers Saône and Rhône.
-If the weather is good, this is a great place for a stroll.
+Day two of this Lyon itinerary starts in Lyon’s Presqu’ile, between the Rivers Saône and Rhône.
+If the weather is good, this is an excellent place for a stroll.

 6. Place Bellecour

 Place Bellecour is the third largest square in France (67,120 m2) and the city’s central point.
-Here, you will find the Km 0 of all the region’s routes.
+Here, you will find the Km 0 of all the routes in the region.

 7. Place des Terreaux

-From Place Bellecour, walk to the north to Place des Terreaux.
-Here, you can see the Hôtel de Ville, the Opera, and the Musée des Beaux-Arts on this elegant square.
-There’s a beautiful fountain by Auguste Bartholdi, the sculptor who designed the Liberty Statue in the north of this square.
+From Place Bellecour, walk north to Place des Terreaux, another elegant square in Lyon.
+Here, you can see the Hôtel de Ville, the Opera Theater, and visit the Musée des Beaux-Arts.

 8. La Croix Rousse and its Colored Walls

-Get lost in this interesting neighborhood, with many buildings specially built to house the weaving looms, amid a maze of traboules and stairwells.
-Don’t miss the painted walls (another Lyon specialty) like the Fresque des Canuts or the one at Cour des Voraces.
+Get lost in this interesting neighborhood, with many buildings specially built to house the weaving looms amid a maze of traboules and stairwells.
+Don’t miss the painted walls (street art is another Lyon specialty) like the Fresque des Canuts or the one at Cour des Voraces.

 - MAM – Musée des Arts de la Marionette (1 Place du Petit Collège, in Lyon 6)

-- Musée des Tissus et des Arts Décoratifs (34 rue de la Charité, in Lyon 2) suggested as an option in our 2 days in Lyon itinerary
+- Musée des Tissus et des Arts Décoratifs (34 rue de la Charité, in Lyon 2), which was suggested as an option in our 2 days in Lyon itinerary

-- La Maison des Canuts (10 rue d’Ivry, in Lyon 4) suggested as an option in our 2 days in Lyon itinerary
+- La Maison des Canuts (10 Rue d’Ivry, in Lyon 4), which was suggested as an option in our Lyon 2-day itinerary

 - Centre d’Histoire de la Résistance et de la Déportation (14 Avenue Berthelot, in Lyon 7)